 applying for visa

 After securing admission into the University one must start with the visa formalities.
-Master’s Academy provides wide range of services for studying in Canada.
+Master’s Academy provides wide range of services for studying in New Zealand.
 Applications and documentation must be submitted to the nearest Master’s office.
 For More information, Contact Master’s Academy.